This post may contain affiliate sales links. Please see my full disclosure policy for details

 Tis the season for making sugar cookies!!
 I don’t know why we think of sugar cookies as being a Christmas cookie, because sugar cookies are also perfect for Valentine’s Day, Halloween, and just your average 4-year olds birthday party.
 Sugar cookies really are perfect for any occassion!

 This is the sugar cookie recipe that I grew up with.
 It was handed down from my grandmother (Nana) and was definitely one of my favorite holiday traditions as a child.
 It might be because I loved sneaking bites of cookie dough.

 My mom and I would prepare all the cut-out cookies, then she would set up a decorating station with different colors of buttercream frosting.
-We would decorate the sugar cookies with frosting and then of course eat them.
-I cannot wait to do this with our future children.
+We would decorate the sugar cookies with frosting.